pmichali/lazyjack/README.md

 ## How does this all work?
-Once the bare-metals systems have met the **prerequisites** shown below, you can create a configuration file for your topology, and then run Orca commands on each node to prepare them for running Kubernetes (and in the future, to bring up a cluster, I hope!)
+Once the bare-metals systems have met the **prerequisites** shown below, you can create a configuration file for your topology, and then run Orca commands on each node to prepare and run Kubernetes.

 When done, you can use Orca commands to clean up the systems, effectively undoing the setup made and restoring the system to original state.